humio/humio-operator/docs/api.md

         <td><b><a href="#humioclusterspecpdfrenderserviceref">pdfRenderServiceRef</a></b></td>
         <td>object</td>
         <td>
-          HumioPdfRenderServiceReference points to a shared HumioPdfRenderService resource that multiple HumioCluster resources can use<br/>
+          PdfRenderServiceRef points to a shared HumioPdfRenderService resource that multiple HumioCluster resources can use<br/>
         </td>
         <td>false</td>